alttch/bma-info/eva4/highload.rst

   :ref:`eva4_config_core` to zero to disable it.

 * For slow channels, always use compressed bulk events in :doc:`svc/eva-repl`.
-  Consider using `PSRT <https://psrt.bma.ai/>`_ instead of MQTT, as it is designed to cope with slow channel.
+  Consider using :doc:`PSRT </psrt/index>` instead of MQTT, as it is designed to cope with slow channel.

 * Consider splitting the node and move high-loaded services to other neighbor computers.